GitNickProgramming/FinalProject_CS3120/README.md

        - If you run into any issues (like I did), follow this link's tutorial.
            - https://peak5390.wordpress.com/2012/12/08/matplotlib-basemap-tutorial-installing-matplotlib-and-basemap/
        - Side note:
-           - I believe some of issues I had installing this package was due to the fact that it doesnt always play nice with virtual environments.
+           - I believe some of issues I had installing this package was since it doesn't always play nice with virtual environments.
    2. ***haversine***
        - `pip3 install haversine`
    3. ***matplotlib***